Daniel Poneman: Publications

 Poneman has published widely on national security issues and is the author of Nuclear Power in the Developing World, Argentina: Democracy on Trial and Double Jeopardy: Combating Nuclear Terror and Climate Change.
 His third book, Going Critical: The First North Korean Nuclear Crisis (coauthored with Joel Wit and Robert Gallucci), received the 2005 Douglas Dillon Award for Distinguished Writing on American Diplomacy.

 Personal life

 Poneman is married and has three children.

-Poneman has been part of charity appearances with the band Coalition of the Willing which was composed of several U.S. Government officials, including 71st U.S Secretary of State Anthony Blinken, former Hungarian Ambassador to NATO and the U.S. Andras Simonyi, diplomat and national security policymaker Lincoln P. Bloomfield Jr., and guitarist Jeff "Skunk" Baxter of Steely Dan and The Doobie Brothers.
+Poneman has been part of charity appearances with the band Coalition of the Willing which was composed of several U.S. Government officials, including 71st U.S Secretary of State Antony Blinken, former Hungarian Ambassador to NATO and the U.S. Andras Simonyi, diplomat and national security policymaker Lincoln P. Bloomfield Jr., and guitarist Jeff "Skunk" Baxter of Steely Dan and The Doobie Brothers.